• Skip to primary navigation

 Jump to Recipe Jump to Video Pin Recipe

-While it's commonly served as a dip alongside the Canary Islands' famous wrinkly potatoes (papas arrugadas), this spicy red pepper sauce also works wonders as a marinade or as a flavorful drizzle over vegetables.
+While it's commonly served as a dip alongside the Canary Islands' famous wrinkly potatoes (papas arrugadas), this rustic spicy red pepper sauce also works wonders as a marinade or as a flavorful drizzle over vegetables.

 At my house, we serve it up as an appetizer, with slices of crusty French bread or tangy sourdough.